thangle89/PersonalBlog/content/blog/key-factors-to-impact-performance-of-your-site/index.md

 **Javascript interpreter:** parse and execute Javascript (JS) code.

-**Networking:** sending HTTP requests and get responses from network.
+**Networking:** send HTTP requests and get responses from network.

 **Data Persistence:** is where browsers store cookies, localStorage, sessionStorage...etc

-In these components, browser engines and Javascript interpreter share the same thread and follows synchronous execution model, which means when browsers parsing HTML it cannot execute scripts and vice versa.
+In these components, browser engines and Javascript interpreter share the same thread and follows synchronous execution model, which means when browsers parse HTML it cannot execute scripts and vice versa.
 However, the networking component usually has 2-6 threads (depends on browsers), that's why it can send 2-6 HTTP requests in parallel.
-In short, **browsers can only run synchronous actions except when sending HTTP requests**.
-We will explore the Javascript intepreter in details to understand how it can run asynchronous actions.
+In short, **browsers only run synchronous actions except when sending HTTP requests**.
+We will explore the Javascript interpreter in details to understand how JS runtime handle asynchronous actions.

 ### 3.Javascript interpreter

 ![JS interpreter](./js-runtime.png)
 *<center>Figure 3: Javascript interpreter</center>*

 Javascript interpreter, or can be called Javascript runtime, has three main components: Stack, Heap and Queue.
 The event loop runs in the main thread of browser.
 It constantly checks messages in Queue, and put them in Stack whenever the Stack is empty.
-Heap is like a memory of Javascript runtime, in which it stores all the runtime context such as variables, function, global `this` object...etc.
-Stack is where Javascript code get parsed and executed, if a function in the script execute, and then run another function, another Frame will be inserted to the Stack, so that JS runtime can keep track of the order of execution.
+Heap is like a memory of Javascript runtime, in which it stores all the runtime context such as variables, functions, global `this` object...etc.
+Stack is where Javascript code get parsed and executed, if a function in the script execute, and then run another function, a new Frame will be created and inserted to the Stack, so that JS runtime can keep track of the order of execution.

- In browser environment, Javascript runtime is connected to the networking component of browser.
-After getting HTTP reponses, the networking component insert callbacks to handle the reponses into the Queue.
+ In browser environment, Javascript runtime is connected to the networking component.
+After getting HTTP responses, the networking component inserts callbacks to handle the responses into the Queue.
 Because networking component runs on a different thread, it does not block JS runtime to execute scripts while sending network requests.
 The event loop and Queue are main reasons Javascript can execute asynchronous actions.

 ### 4. Rendering flow

 ![rendering flow](./rendering-flow.png)
 *<center>Figure 4: Rendering flow</center>*

-As we see in the image above, before painting html content to users screen, browsers contruct a `DOM` tree and a `render` tree in the process.
+As we see in the image above, before painting html content to users screen, browsers construct a `DOM` tree and a `render` tree in the process.
 They are data representation of HTML tags.
-Rendering is an incremental progcess, browsers try to display the content as soon as possible.
+Rendering is an incremental process, in which browsers try to display the content as soon as possible.
 HTML document is usually broken down to multiple chunks of 8Kb and passed to rendering engine.

 At first step, HTML and css stylesheet are parsed to construct a DOM tree.
-Note that during this step, if the parsers encounter external links to stylesheet, images or JS files, they will stop and wait for download, parse and run (for javascript files), then resume parsing HTML afterward.
-The reason browsers is blocked if need to download and parse resources is because rendering engine share the same thread with JS intepreter.
+Note that during this step, if the parsers encounter external links to stylesheet, images or JS files, they will stop and wait for download, parse and run (in case of JS files), then resume parsing HTML afterward.
+The reason browsers are blocked if needed to download and parse resources is because rendering engine share the same thread with JS interpreter.

-After pasrsing HTML and stylesheet in the first step, the results are a DOM tree and styles context tree.
+After parsing HTML and stylesheet in the first step, the results are a DOM tree and styles context tree.
 In the second step, another tree which is called `render tree` is constructed based on the DOM tree and the style context.
-To visualize the render tree easier as a programmer, we can see the following code for an element (`RenderObject`) in the `render tree`:
+To visualize the render tree easier as programmer, we can see the following code for an element (`RenderObject`) in the `render tree`:

 ```cpp
 class RenderObject{